iliusi/isimip-protocol-3/protocol/04.output/marine-fishery_regional.md

         'cd30to90cm',
         'cd90cm'
     ],
-    'Trophic level based for models that can\'t provide sized-based output.
-All biomasses are in wet weight, not g C.': [ 'tcb35tl',
+    'Trophic level based output for models that can\'t provide sized-based output.
+All biomasses are in wet weight, not g C.': [
+        'tcb35tl',
         'tcb35to37tl',
         'tcb37tl'